-- Two in-class tests.
-Each is 40mins long and has ~30 mixed MCQ/SAQs.
-These will be based upon the combined learning in Themes 1&2, and Themes 3&4
+- One in-class tests which is 75mins long and has 60 mixed MCQs.
+These will be based upon the combined learning in Themes 1, 2 and 3.

-- A practical report of the one-day ELISA practical
+- A practical report of the ELISA practical

 Formative assessment and feedback

-- The correct and model answers for the in-course minitest MCQs/SAQs respectively are given during the first lecture following the test, giving the students early feedback on their performance.
+- The correct and model answers for the in-course in-class test MCQs respectively are given during the first lecture following the test, giving the students early feedback on their performance.

 - Students complete Learning Profiles in the SurreyLearn throughout the module and the pre-tutorial profile can be used to guide the curricula areas for further exploration.

-- Students receive verbal feedback on their numerical skills and results obtained immediately in the practical sessions.
-For the half-day Flow Cytometry practical, students must complete a laboratory work book during the session, and immediate group feedback will be given by academics before the session ends.
-Written feedback on the practical report is given both on the scripts and also in some general feedback which is provided on SurreyLearn
+- Students receive on-line feedback on their numerical skills by completing the pre-practical calculation test before he practical sessions.
+For the Flow Cytometry practical activity, students must complete a laboratory work book during/before the session, and immediate group feedback will be given by academics before the session ends.
+Written feedback on the ELISA practical report is given both on the scripts and also in some general feedback which is provided on SurreyLearn

-- Both of the practical reports are groupwork (flow cytometry in groups of four, ELISA in groups of 2).
-Currently problems within groups pertaining to group work or group dynamics are reported informally to the module convenor, and students are informed of their right to make a formal complaint about the contribution of a group member to the module convenor in writing (via email)
+- The ELISA practical reports are completed in groups of 2.
+Currently problems within groups pertaining to group work or group dynamics are reported informally to the module convenor/practical lead, and students are informed of their right to make a formal complaint about the contribution of a group member to the module convenor in writing (via email)